davidwong666/BuzzNet/README.md

 # ChangeLog

+## 16-04-2025 Updates by Baichuan ZENG

+I've made comprehensive changes to implement the unlike functionality and comment feature:
+1. Updated the Post component to:
+- Add an unlike button
+- Add a comment section with a toggle
+- Display comment count
+- Handle comment submission
+2. Created a new CommentForm component that:
+- Provides a textarea for comment input
+- Handles form submission
+- Shows error messages
+- Disables functionality when offline
+3. Updated the PostsContext to:
+- Add unlike functionality
+- Add comment management
+- Handle offline mode for comments
+- Update the UI state accordingly
+4. Added new CSS styles for:
+- Unlike button
+- Comment section
+- Comment form
+- Individual comments
+- Action buttons

+The new features include:
+- Unlike button next to the like button
+- Comment count display
+- Expandable comment section
+- Comment form with validation
+- Styled comment list
+- Offline support for all new features

 ## 14-04-2025 Updates by Baichuan ZENG

 I've implemented a simple but comprehensive set of functions for both frontend and backend.
 Here's what I've created: